ulipese/order-summary-project/README.md

 ### The challenge

-  -Create the site as close as possible
+  -Create the site as close as possible <br>
   -Use Sass to learn more

 ### Screenshot